How to Cast a Spinning Reel/Rod

-- The bail The bail allows you to release the line from the reel; it also oscillates evenly to bring the line back onto the reel.
+- The bail - allows you to release the line from the reel; it also oscillates evenly to bring the line back onto the reel.

-- The reel gear ratio is what determines how fast the line is retrieved, higher gear ratios are faster.
+- The reel gear ratio - is what determines how fast the line is retrieved; higher gear ratios are much quicker.

-The first thing you are going to want to do is to make sure you have the proper space to practice in.
-If you have a body of water or large area of grass, great.
+The first thing you are going to want to do is to make sure you have the proper space to practice.
+If you have a body of water or a large area of grass, great.
 You want to avoid casting on surfaces like asphalt that will chew up your lines and gear.
 Once you find a suitable location, it is time to get started: